-4. Rotate the R.A. axis to the posi-

-tion shown in the illustration with the two clutch knobs at the top and the single clutch knob at the bottom.
+- 4. Rotate the R.A. axis to the position shown in the illustration with the two clutch knobs at the top and the single clutch knob at the bottom.
 Note that the channels line up vertically and that the Dec. lock knob dovetail insets are at the bottom.
-See photo at top of page.

-5. During shipment, the Dec. axis lock knobs will be fully screwed into the Dec. axis.
-You will need to back these out (approximately 8+ turns) until the tip is fully retracted.

-6. Position the Dec. axis above the R.A. axis (see photo at left), then hook the top of the dovetails of the two axes together and tilt the axis into place while giving a light wiggle so as to properly seat them (shown by arrow "A").

-7. When the Dec. axis is fully seated, hand tighten the two lock knobs.
-You may then use a hex key to give the knobs an extra eighth turn for tightness.
-Do not overtighten.

-8. There are two 1/4" counter-bored holes (one on each side)

-on the front of the Dec. axis.
+See photo at top of page. - 5.
+During shipment, the Dec. axis lock knobs will be fully screwed into the Dec. axis.
+You will need to back these out (approximately 8+ turns) until the tip is fully retracted. - 6.
+Position the Dec. axis above the R.A. axis (see photo at left), then hook the top of the dovetails of the two axes together and tilt the axis into place while giving a light wiggle so as to properly seat them (shown by arrow "A"). - 7.
+When the Dec. axis is fully seated, hand tighten the two lock knobs. - 8.
+There are two 1/4" counter-bored holes (one on each side) on the front of the Dec. axis.
 Insert a 1/4-20 x 5/8" socket head cap screw into each of the holes and tighten.
 These screws provide additional rigidity and security for the heavier capacity of the mount.
 When in public observing locations or when children are present the lock knobs could be loosened by accident.
 This is an optional procedure.
 It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec. axis is properly seated.

 - 9. Remove the Dec.
 Counterweight Adapter by unscrewing it.
 If it is too tight to turn by hand, you may insert a hex key into one of the two holes at the side of the adapter in order to gain leverage.
 See photo in disassembly procedure below. - 10.
 Reach inside the axis and retrieve the Dec.
-Servo Cable that was inserted into the center of the R.A. axis Cable Router.
-Feed the cable out through the cable port with the sliding cover raised and attach to the Dec. motorbox servo socket.
+Servo Cable that was inserted into the center of the R.A. axis Cable Router. - Feed the cable out through the cable port with the sliding cover raised and attach to the Dec. motorbox servo socket.
 Note: Previous version of the mount is shown.
 See photo at right. - 11.
 Once all of your cables are in place, lower the cable port cover and replace the Dec.
 Counterweight Adapter.
 It is not necessary to take great pains to tighten the adapter since it will be tightened as the counterweight shaft is secured. - 12.
 Thread the counterweight shaft into the Dec.
 Counterweight Adapter.
-Ensure that the Delrin washer is in place on the threads of the shaft so that the shaft will be easier to remove later.

-13. Attach the Dec.
+Ensure that the Delrin washer is in place on the threads of the shaft so that the shaft will be easier to remove later. - 13.
+Attach the Dec.
 Top Plate to the axis and lock it in place by hand tightening the two lock knobs.
-You may then use a hex key to give the knobs an extra eighth turn for tightness.
-Do not overtighten.
 You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide additional attachment security.
 It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec.
 Top Plate is properly seated.